pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"parse-error"+OR+"F0010")

 ### [F0202](#F0202) (method-check-failed)<a name="F0202"></a>
-Unable to check methods signature (%s / %s)
+Unable to check methods signature (%s / %s).

 Used when Pylint has been unable to check methods signature compatibility for an unexpected reason.
 Please report this kind if you don't make sense of it.

 **:x: Incorrect code**